ottoblep/tsn-5g-testbench/readme.md

         - [ ] AF controllable scheduler

 ## Setup
+**NOTE** We recommend Ubuntu 22.04 for best comparabiltiy with Openairinterface and Free5GC, however other distributions are possible

 #### 1. Install Docker
 All further steps with the exception of the gtp5g kernel module are executed inside docker.
 As a consequence no host dependencies are required.